siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

    - testing subjects data file (See `Part 4a) Test Subjects`) with 2947 rows and 1 column
    - into a long, single column data set with 10299 rows and 1 column.

-4. Perform a column-wise bind on the datasets from previous steps
+4. Perform a column-wise bind on the datasets from previous steps.
    - activities + subjects + measurement data
    - into a resulting data set with 10299 rows and 563 columns.